space-apps-tacoma/seismic-detection/README.md

 * Bandpass - a function in obspy that helps with filtering data.
 In this case it filters out data between the min and max frequencies given.
 * Highpass - similar to bandpass but handles frequencies above 10 hz, which is bandpass cap. this is the one mars data uses to filter, but the notebook will recognize that bandpass can't handle it and automatically shift to highpass. frequencies above the specified frequency are allowed through.
 * Lowpass - frequencies below the given frequency are  allowed to come through.

+## Model Development

+There are many different options for model development, such as pre-built neural networks for earthquake detection, event detection, or even designing a model from scratch.

+### Pre-Built Models

+### Custom Models